Menu

 Writer: Norman Hudis, John Antrobus, R.F.
 Delderfield

-Keywords military spoof, sergeant, carry on
+Keywords military spoof, sergeant, carry on, black and white

 Production Companies Peter Rogers Productions